Zamiell/typescript-faq/README.md

 ### Argument: Use `interface` Because The Ecosystem Has Already Chosen `interface`

 - We previously explored some practical reasons why one would want to prefer `interface` over `type` or vice versa.
 I think the practical arguments point slightly towards using `type`.
 But to be honest, the practical reasons are not super powerful for one side or the other.
 - For this reason, whether to choose `interface` or `type` might mostly just come down to a matter of style.
 But when choosing the style for your TypeScript code, it makes a lot of sense to use the conventions that already prevail in the ecosystem.
-The idea is that we want our TypeScript code to look like everyone else's TypeScript code, since it makes it much easier for other people to read and understand.
-(You have probably heard that [code is read more often than it is written](https://skeptics.stackexchange.com/questions/48560/is-code-read-more-often-than-its-written).)
+The idea is that we want our TypeScript code to look like everyone else's TypeScript code, since it makes it easier for other people to read and understand.
+(You have probably heard before that [code is read more often than it is written](https://skeptics.stackexchange.com/questions/48560/is-code-read-more-often-than-its-written).)
 - So what is the prevailing style in the ecosystem?
 The answer is `interface`.
-As mentioned in the previous section, this is mostly a historical artifact of `type` having some buggy behavior.
+As mentioned previously, this is mostly a historical artifact of `type` having some buggy behavior.
 - This convention is codified inside of the [`@typescript-eslint/consistent-type-definitions`](https://typescript-eslint.io/rules/consistent-type-definitions/) ESLint rule.
 The rule ensures a consistent style for type definitions throughout a codebase, and the default option is `interface`.

 ## Conclusion

-- You will have to use both `interface` and `type` no matter what.
-- When you have a choice, you should use `interface` for practical reasons:
-  - You don't have to be scared of declaration merging in most cases.
-  - The unambiguous names provide a better development experience (for e.g. mouseover types and TypeScript error messages).
-- If you care about following ecosystem standards and conventions, then using `interface` is a no-brainer.
+- `interface` and `type` have subtle differences.
+Sometimes, choosing one over the other will make more sense.
+This could be that one of them is more semantically appropriate (so that people reading the code can more easily understand the type).
+Or it could be that one has a specific feature that you need.
+- Thus, in many codebases, we will have a mix of both `interface` and `type`, and it is impossible and/or not practical to remove one or the other entirely.
+- Subsequently, the debate mostly centers around which one to use for the "default" case of a basic object.
+- `type` has some small practical advantages over `interface`, but they matter much less in "modern" code (where we can ignore that declaration merging exists).
+- This means that whether to use `interface` or `type` for the default case is mostly a matter of style, in the same way that using tabs versus spaces is mostly a matter of style.
+- For the [same reason that would you want to use Prettier](https://prettier.io/docs/en/option-philosophy) to decide the debate between tabs versus spaces, it makes sense to follow the existing ecosystem convention of preferring `interface`.

 <br>